hoanguc3m/hoanguc3m.github.io/research.md

 [Slides](https://hoanguc3m.github.io/Talk/03_fatbvars/WP5-slides-04-11-2020.pdf) -  [Code](https://github.com/hoanguc3m/fatBVARS)

 With the uncertain changes of the economic environment, macroeconomic downturns during recessions and crises can hardly be explained by a Gaussian structural shock.
 There is evidence that the distribution of macroeconomic variables is fat-tailed and asymmetric.
 In this paper, we contribute to the literature by extending the VAR models to account for a more realistic assumption of the multivariate distribution of the macroeconomic variables.
-We propose a general class of Generalized Hyperbolic Skew Student's-$t$ distribution with stochastic volatility (Skew-$t$.SV) VAR that allows us to take into account fat tails and asymmetry.
+We propose a general class of Generalized Hyperbolic Skew Student's-t distribution with stochastic volatility (Skew-t.SV) VAR that allows us to take into account fat tails and asymmetry.
 The Bayesian inference using a Gibbs sampler is extended to make inferences of model parameters.
 We present evidence of fat tails and asymmetry for monthly macroeconomic variables.
 The analysis also gives a clear message that asymmetry should be taken into account to have a better prediction during recession and crisis. .